-The Musical Folklore Archives (MFA) of the Centre for Asia Minor Studies were founded in 1930 by musicologist and ethnographer Melpo Logothetis–Merlier (1890–1979).
-The MFAis the oldest research center dedicated to the study of traditional, Byzantine, and urban folk music in Greece and houses exceptionally valuable primary musicological material.
+The Centre for Asia Minor Studies’ Musical Folklore Archives (MFA) were founded in 1930 by musicologist and ethnographer Melpo Logotheti Merlier (1890-1979).
+The Archives is the oldest centre for the study of traditional, Byzantine and urban folkmusic, and incorporates extremely valuable primary musicological material.

 Sound Library

-The MFA’s Sound Library contains rare, non–commercial recordings dating from 1930 onward, as well as extensive field recordings documenting the full range of Hellenic musical traditions.
+The MFA’s sound library contains rare, non-commercially available recordings from 1930 onwards, as well as field recordings, that document the entire range of Hellenic musical tradition.

 Record Library

-The Record Library includes a substantial collection of traditional, Byzantine, and folk music, comprising commercial records (78, 45, and 33 rpm) and CDs.
-A significant portion of this material has been digitized.
+The MFA’s record library includes a large collection of traditional, Byzantine and folk music, comprising commercial vinyl records (78, 45 and 33 rpm) and CDs.
+A significant portion of the record library has been digitized.

 Manuscripts and Sheet Music

-The manuscript collection includes important materials such as scholarly studies, transcriptions of recordings in Western staff notation, and manuscripts in Byzantine musical notation.
+The MFA’s collection of manuscripts includes important documents, such as studies, transcripts of recordings in Western music notation, and Byzantine sheet music.

 Instrument Collection